apnadkarni/tcl-cffi/README.md

 ## About the package

-Distinguishing features of the package are
+Major features of the package are

 - Implicit conversions of numerics, strings, structs and arrays
 - Safety mechanisms for pointers